janaosstyn/McFAE/README.md

     conda env create -f environment.yml

-The TCR-epitope Feature Attributions (TEFA) environment can be activated with
+The McFAE environment can be activated with

-    conda activate TEFA
+    conda activate McFAE

 Run following script to unzip the data.
 This requires `unzip` to be installed, the zips at `data/pdb/pdb.zip` and `data/tcr3d_images/imrex_input_images.zip` can also be extracted manually.